Homemade Hot Cocoa Mix

 Troubleshooting

-- Mix is clumpy: Add a splash of hot milk first to make a paste, then pour the rest.
+- Mix is clumpy: Add a splash of hot milk first to make a paste, whisking to eliminate clumps in the mix, then pour the rest of the milk.

 - Layers got messy: Wipe jar walls with a dry paper towel between layers.